Brant/project_dj/README.md

 3. Images
 4. Templates

-### src
+### dj
-The src directory is where the Django apps created by *you* for *your* project should go
+The ./dj directory is essentially where all your settings live.
+Whenever possible, try to stick to editing ./dj/settings.py instead of anything inside the ./dj/conf directory.

 ### contrib
 If there are packages you want to try without necessarily making them part of the requirements.txt file for the virtualenv just yet, stick them in the contrib directory.
 They will automatically become part of the available python packages in runserver (although you may need to restart the runserver when you add a new package).

-### dj
-The ./dj directory is essentially where all your settings live.
-Whenever possible, try to stick to editing ./dj/settings.py instead of anything inside the ./dj/conf directory.

 ### env
 The env directory is the default place that virtualenv will setup your isolated python environment for this project.
 If you want to change the directory name, you can do so in gogo.py.